Higgs-Boson Decays: Updates

 \subsection{Dalitz decays into strange quarks}

-In this context a relevant question arising is related to the Yukawa coupling to strange quarks.
-First studies for the FCC-ee are quite promising \cite{Altmann:2025feg}.
-However, the sophisticated treatment of signal and background processes is of high relevance.
+The measurement of the Yukawa coupling to strange quarks is one of the physics goals of the $e^+e^-$ Higgs factories that will possibly be operational in the second part of the century.
+Recent studies performed by the ECFA show quite promising possibilities\cite{Altmann:2025feg}.
+However, the proper definition and simulation of the signal and background processes is highly relevant.

-Higgs decays into strange quarks are induced by the strange Yukawa coupling, see Fig.~\ref{fg:h2ss_dia}a.
-QCD and electroweak corrections to the LO process are of moderate size, if the strange Yukawa coupling is expressed by the $\overline{MS}$ strange mass $\overline{m}_s(M_{H})$ at the scale of the Higgs mass $M_{H}$\footnote{For e.g.~a Higgs mass of $M_H = 125$ GeV the running strange mass amounts to $\overline{m}_s (M_H) = (52.9 \pm 1.8)$ MeV by using 3-loop running.}.
-The inclusive strange Yukawa-induced branching ratio of $H\to s\bar s$ amounts to $0.021\%$ (see Table \ref{tb:h2ss}) thus being very small, below the per-mille level.
-This immediately poses the question of competing Higgs decays with strange quarks in the final state that are not induced by the strange Yukawa coupling.
-The leading processes of this kind are the loop-induced strong and weak Dalitz decays of the Higgs boson, $H\to s\bar s + g/\gamma$, see Fig.~\ref{fg:h2ss_dia}b,c.
-At the inclusive level they contribute at the per-cent level to the total branching ratios, i.e.~are more than an order of magnitude larger than the strange-Yukawa-induced branching ratio of $H\to s\bar s$.
-However, in order to clear up the situation of the measurement of the strange-Yukawa coupling, the corresponding distributions need to be investigated in more detail, since appropriate cuts on the invariant mass of the $s\bar s$ pair in the final state will affect the loop-induced and Yukawa-induced contributions in a different way.
+The strange-Yukawa coupling induces Higgs decays into strange quarks as shown in Fig.~\ref{fg:h2ss_dia}a.
+The LO process is only moderately modified by QCD and electroweak corrections, provided the strange-Yukawa coupling is defined in terms of the $\overline{MS}$ strange mass $\overline{m}_s(M_{H})$ at the scale of the Higgs mass $M_{H}$\footnote{The running strange mass amounts to $\overline{m}_s (M_H) = (52.9 \pm 1.8)$ MeV with 3-loop running for the Higgs mass of $M_H = 125$ GeV.}.
+The inclusive branching ratio of the strange-Yukawa induced part, $H\to s\bar s$, amounts to $0.021\%$ (see Table \ref{tb:h2ss}).
+Thus, it is very small, i.e.~below the per-mille level.
+Therefore, competing Higgs decays with final-state strange quarks not induced by the strange-Yukawa coupling are relevant.
+The dominant decays of this type are the strong and weak Higgs Dalitz decays, $H\to s\bar s + g/\gamma$, see Fig.~\ref{fg:h2ss_dia}b,c, that are loop-induced.
+Their inclusive contribution to the total branching ratios ranks at the per-cent level, so that they are more than an order of magnitude larger than the branching ratio of $H\to s\bar s$ induced by the strange-Yukawa coupling.
+In order to disentangle the different contributions to facilitate a measurement of the strange-Yukawa coupling, however, the exclusive distributions have to be investigated in detail, so that suitable cuts on e.g.~the final-state $s\bar s$-invariant mass can be found that will have a different impact on the loop-induced and Yukawa-induced parts.